MuhammadHanzalaIqbal/fantasy-polymarket/README.md

 edit2: test files must be written before the live-deployment

+edit3: treasury layer will be removed (no fees!)

 1. Fantasy token:
 FTK is the internal utility token.
 Users spend it to build teams, trade player shares, and enter contests.
 * Key properties: